Tip

 Splunk will stop ingesting events after a token is revoked.
 To minimize downtime, issue a replacement token before you revoke one.

-3. Click next to the token you want to revoke, then click Revoke.
+- Click the gear button next to the token you want to revoke, then click Revoke.

 Update a bearer token in Splunk